 CREATING INCLUSIVE TECH COMPANIES AND PRODUCTS

 We first heard from Dalana Brand in conversation with Sherilyn Adams, Executive Director of Larkin Street Youth Services.
-Brand described how Twitter’s inclusion and diversity work are guided by the rallying cry: #UntilWeAllBelong.
+Brand described how Twitter’s inclusion and diversity work is guided by the rallying cry: #UntilWeAllBelong.
 And while her Inclusion and Diversity team drives many of the programs addressing racism, remediation, and reconciliation, Brand emphasized that she works with diversity champions across the company.
 This kind of collaboration and “collective effort” is critical, she said, for producing meaningful outcomes.